faramarzQ/jaeger_golang/README.md

 # jeager_golang
 A simple Jaeger open-tracing project implemented on golang

-This project demonstrate a simple usage of Jaeger in a golang applicatiion implemented to cover the contents of this article: [unpublished]().
+This project demonstrate a simple usage of Jaeger in a golang applicatiion implemented to cover the contents of [this article](https://sokanacademy.com/plus/faramarzq/jaeger-introduction-with-golang).

 ## Installation